AnAlligatorPear/Vault-Explorer/README.md

 ![img](img/vault_grafana_dashboard.png)

 ### Description
 This was inspired by [Nico Kabar's Vault Lab](https://github.com/nicolaka/vault-lab/) that has been stripped of the local deployment of a lab Vault Cluster, Vault Namespaces and other extraneous additions, to focus solely on providing metrics observability into an existing Vault deployment hosted anywhere.
-The purpose of this application is to provide Vault users with a quick and easy metrics tool to measure client counts, traces, and other log information in a digestible format.
+The purpose of this application is to provide HCP Vault Dedicated users with a quick and easy metrics tool to measure client counts, traces, and other log information in a digestible format.

+Please note that this repo is specifically for HCP Vault Dedicated users.
+For Terraform Enterprise, please use this tree: WIP

 ### Requirements:

-- Vault Enterprise/Dedicated License
+- HCP Vault Dedicated License
 - [Docker for Mac/Windows](https://docs.docker.com/desktop/install/mac-install/) with Kubernetes turned on (only tested this on Docker for Mac)
 - Terraform CLI
 - Vault CLI
 - `kubectl` CLI
-- [httpie](https://httpie.io/) which is easier/cooler version of `curl`.
-You can use just curl but need to convert the commands :)
+- curl (only necessary if you want to run the API commands manually for counts)

 ### Deployment Steps